HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * API Documentation for portable, cloud-neutral APIs

 ## Out-of-scope
-* Production operation of other HCA DCP components in AWS (e.g. the DSS, data ingestion process, Secondary Analysis workflows, Tertiary Analysis portals, etc.)
+* Production operation of applications and services linked to from the Data Portal (e.g. the DSS, data ingestion service, Secondary Analysis workflows, Tertiary Analysis portals, etc.)
 * Any separate data ingest application developed by The European Bioinformatics Institute (EBI) which may replace or augment the "Contribute" tab in the Data Portal
 * Methods Registry providing management, searching, filtering, sorting, visualization, and methods packages in the tertiary portal (registry is developed and maintained by the Broad Institute)
 * Primary interface for collecting user feedback and feature/bug requests